AuburnSounds/Dplug/CONTRIBUTING.md

 - Dplug should work the latest D compilers and the largest possible extent of past compilers that fits the need of plug-in development

 - In Dplug all plug-in parameters are considered automatable.
 This could change in the future but this is the current state right now.

+- Dplug supports dynamic latency changes, however a plug-in's latency can only depends on the samplerate only, not on a parameter change.